 Social Media Options:

-Option 1: Interventional Radiology patients tend to be older and can have multiple chronic conditions.
-What are the risks associated sedating IR patients, and how can you manage them?
+Option 1: Patients undergoing procedures in the IR are typically older and can have multiple chronic conditions.1, 2 These risk factors can make procedures more complex.1 What are the risks associated with sedating IR patients, and how can you manage them?
 Read our blog post to find out.

-Patients undergoing procedures in the IR are more complex and the patients are typically older and can have multiple chronic conditions.
-The procedures can be emergent or planned.
-What are the risks associated sedating IR patients, and how can you manage them?
-Read our blog post to find out.

-Option 2: Some Interventional Radiology procedures take several hours.
-(Interventional Radiology procedures can take several hours.)
-How do you maintain manage adequate sedation levels while maintaining a patent airway and stable respiration during long procedures?
+Option 2: Interventional Radiology procedures can take several hours.3 How do you manage adequate sedation levels while maintaining a patient airway during long procedures?
 Read our blog post for tips.

-Option 3: Sedation happens on a continuum.
-What happens if your patient drifts into a deeper level of sedation than initially intended?
+Option 3: Sedation occurs on a continuum.1 What happens if your IR patient drifts into a deeper level of sedation than initially intended?
 And what can you do about it?
 Read our blog post to learn more.

 [ Image ]

-As a practice area, Interventional Radiology is seeing more patients needing sedation than ever.
-New techniques in Interventional Radiology allow patients to receive diagnostic and therapeutic procedures without anesthesia or going to the operating room.
-However, this requires the administering of multiple sedatives by nurses.
-(Perhaps you want to add the Anesthesiologists is not present) In recent years, the number of IR procedures requiring sedation nearly tripled.
+New techniques in Interventional Radiology allow patients to receive diagnostic and therapeutic procedures without ever entering an operating room or experiencing general anesthesia.
+In recent years, the number of IR procedures requiring sedation nearly tripled.4 These procedures can require the administering of multiple sedatives by trained non-anesthesiologists like radiologic and imaging nurses.1

-Clinicians in the IR suite are seeing more advanced sedation options — and making more complex decisions.
-Patients tend to be older and sicker, while procedures often require moderate or deep sedation, sometimes for hours at a time.
-Patients that are opioid naïve or have with multiple comorbidities may be at higher risk of developing ventilatory complications related to the level of sedation. respiration ventilation, and dosing.
+Clinicians in the IR suite are seeing more physiologic variables — and making more complex decisions about sedation.1 Patients tend to be older and sicker, while procedures often require moderate or deep sedation, sometimes for hours at a time.2 Patients that are opioid naïve or have multiple comorbidities may be at higher risk of developing ventilatory complications related to sedation levels.5,6

 That’s why IR clinicians are constantly innovating new approaches to sedation.
-They’re tailoring sedation to each patient, carefully controlling its depth and length, and actively monitoring for adjustments.
-They’re constantly mindful of the amount of sedation given and it's effects on the patients ventilatory state. sedation as a continuum.
+They’re tailoring sedation to each patient, carefully controlling its depth and length, and actively monitoring for adjustments.5 They’re mindful of the amount of sedation given and its effects on the patient’s ventilator state.

 Learn more about how IR sedation is evolving and what that means for you and your patients.
-In this blog post, we’ll explore how you can balance safety and comfort, minimize complications, and improve outcomes.
+In this blog post, we’ll explore how you can balance safety and comfort, minimize complications, and improve outcomes in the IR through smart sedation.

 Challenge #1: Patients Needing IR Sedation May Have More Risk Factors

-• Patients in the IR tend to be older and may have one or more chronic conditions, including:
+Patients in the IR tend to be older and may have one or more chronic conditions, which may make them prone to complications during sedation.1,2

-- Cancer

-- Fibroids

-- Liver disease

-- Venous disease

-- Chronic Obstructive Pulmonary Disease (COPD)
+For example, a patient with high BMI may be at increased risk for hypoxia and additional airway maneuvers.7 A wider neck diameter can make it difficult to manage an obese patient’s airway.8

-• Age and comorbidities may become risk factors for complications during sedation.
-A patient with high BMI may be at risk of hypoxia, for example.
-Sedative dosing can also be a challenge for obese patients, because their weight may affect their body’s ability to process drugs.
-A high BMI and the neck diameter can also make it difficult to manage the patients airway.
-Dosing based on total body weight may result in an overdose.
+Sedative dosing can also be a challenge for obese patients, because their weight may affect their body’s ability to process drugs.8 Dosing based solely on total body weight may result in an overdose.8

+Challenge #2: The Unique IR Environment May Complicate Intraprocedural Communication

-• The IR environment may present challenges for consistent communication during procedures.
-These include:
+The IR setting may pose problems for consistent communication during procedures.
+Though surgical draping is necessary to protect everyone in the IR suite, it can obscure a patient’s breathing patterns from clinicians.9,10

-- Darkness

-- Separation between clinician and patient

-- Draping

-- Patient positioning
+IR clinicians have the additional challenge of working in relative darkness while making incisions of only 2 – 3mm.11 Continuous patient monitoring can help compensate for the direct observation of clinical signs.

 CTA: Learn how capnography can help you manage sedation-related risks.
 Explore the solutions.

-Issue #2: Sedation Is A Delicate Balance Between Procedural and Patient Needs
+Challenge #3: Sedation Is a Delicate Balance Between Procedural and Patient Needs